AlamHasabie/transport-game-backend/README.md

 - key_pointer : points to which key card will be drawed next
 - question_pointer : points to which question card will be drawed next
 - player_status : object of player status.
 Accessible with player token (player_status[token])

+### player_status
-    -- money : money
+- money : money
-    -- square : which square the player is in
+- square : which square the player is in
-    -- question_answered : number of answers correctly answered by the player -- question : question currently held by player. null if no question is held:
+- question_answered : number of answers correctly answered by the player
+- question : question currently held by player. null if no question is held:

+### question (in player_status_
-       --- no : the id of the question
+- no : the id of the question
-        --- text : the question (i.e. what is your name ?_
+- text : the question (i.e. what is your name ?_